 6. Organize what’s left.
 Now that you’ve removed a lot of extra stuff from your room, you can organize everything that remains.
 When you’re only working with the things that are supposed to be in the room, decluttering and organizing becomes much simpler.

-7. Repeat this process.
+7. Repeat this process to declutter your home.
 Continue steps 1-6 in each room until you’ve finished the whole house.
-Hooray, in a short amount of time, your house will be clutter-free.
+Hooray, in a short amount of time, your house will be clutter-free and your home will shine.

-If you are looking for a one or two bedroom apartment rental that you will enjoy living in and keep organized, check out our rentals in Baltimore.
+If you are looking for a one or two bedroom apartment rental that you will enjoy living in and keep organized, check out our Section 8 rentals in Baltimore.